 Meatballs for the People

 You can’t possibly come to Sweden and not eat some meatballs!
-These however, are not your IKEA meatballs.
+These, however, are not your IKEA meatballs.
 Were back in hip and happening Södermalm to taste some of Stockholm’s best.
 Meatballs for the People offers more than 14 varieties of the classic Swedish dish made of ingredients like beef, ox, and salmon sourced from local farms.
-Prices are really reasonable, the meatballs are arguably the best in town, and you won’t leave disappointed.
+The prices are really reasonable, the meatballs are arguably the best in town, and you won’t leave disappointed.
 You can even take some to go.

 Opening Hours: Sunday-Thursday- 11:00-22:00